VoxaAI/voxa/docs/google-assistant-directives.rst

 For example, if your agent has a @fruit entity type that includes "pear" and "grape", that entity type could be updated to include "apple" or "orange", depending on the information your agent collects from the end-user.
 The updated entity type would have the "apple" or "orange" entity entry for the rest of the session.

-Pre-conditions:
-In your VUI file create a LIST_OF_ENTITY tab (example: LIST_OF_FRUITS) and add the entity content to be overridden, which the one used by default.
+Create an entity in your dialogflow agent and make sure that define synonyms option is checked.
+Add some values and synonyms if needed according agent instructions.
+Notice that the name of the entity is the value to be used by the directive (i.e., list-of-fruits).

 .. code-block:: javascript

   // variables.js

-  export function mySessionEntity(voxaEvent: IVoxaEvent) {
+    export function mySessionEntity(voxaEvent: VoxaEvent) {
-    const sessionEntityType: any = sessionEntity.fruit;

-    return sessionEntityType;
-  }

-  // You can create a json file with the entity (mySessionEntity.json) [
+      // Do something with the voxaEvent, or not...

+      const sessionEntityType = [
         {
           "entities": [
             {
               "synonyms": ["apple", "green apple", "crabapple"],
               "value": "APPLE_KEY"
             },
             {
               "synonyms": ["orange"],
               "value": "ORANGE_KEY"
             }
           ],
           "entityOverrideMode": "ENTITY_OVERRIDE_MODE_OVERRIDE",
           "name": "list-of-fruits"
         }
-  ]
+      ];

+      return sessionEntityType;
+    }

+  // views.js

+    const views = {
+      "en-US": {
+        translation: {
+          mySessionEntity: "{mySessionEntity}"
+        },
+      };
+    };

   // state.js

-    app.onIntent("LaunchIntent", {
+    app.onState('someState', {
+      dialogflowSessionEntity: "mySessionEntity",
       flow: "yield",
       sayp: "Hello!",
-        sessionEntity: "mySessionEntity",
       to: "entry",
     });

   // Or you can do it directly...

-      app.onIntent("LaunchIntent", {
+    app.onState('someState', {
-        flow: "yield",
-        sayp: "Hello!",
-        sessionEntity:  [
+      dialogflowSessionEntity:  [
         {
-            entities: [
+          "entities": [
             {
-                synonyms: ["apple", "green apple", "crabapple"],
+              "synonyms": ["apple", "green apple", "crabapple"],
-                value: "APPLE_KEY",
+              "value": "APPLE_KEY"
             },
             {
-                synonyms: ["orange"],
+              "synonyms": ["orange"],
-                value: "ORANGE_KEY",
-              },
+              "value": "ORANGE_KEY"
+            }
           ],
-            entityOverrideMode: "ENTITY_OVERRIDE_MODE_OVERRIDE",
+          "entityOverrideMode": "ENTITY_OVERRIDE_MODE_OVERRIDE",
-            name: "fruit",
-          },
+          "name": "list-of-fruits"
+        }
       ],
+      flow: "yield",
+      sayp: "Hello!",
       to: "entry",
     });